This is a hand-written guide. The canonical, always-current reference is generated from the live OpenAPI spec → api-reference.html.

 Create a feed

 Register an RSS or Atom URL.
-Emit polls it every 5 minutes (or on a webhook ping), diffs against the last etag, and emails any new <item> to your confirmed subscribers from your verified domain.
+Emit polls it on a schedule (or on a webhook ping), tracks which items it has already seen, and emails any new <item> to your confirmed subscribers from your verified domain.

 POST https://api.rssemit.com/v1/feeds stable · since v1.0